brandon121j/brandonslist-project-backend/README.md

 <h1>Brandon's Book</h1>
-<p>My project is a craiglist inspired classified advertisements website. some features that my project has are backend and frotend validators, login and signup functionality, the ability to create a posting, and the ability to add a posting to your favorites list.
+<p>My project is a craiglist inspired classified advertisements website. some features that my project has are backend and frontend validators, login and signup functionality, the ability to create a posting, and the ability to add a posting to your favorites list.
 I created this application using React, Node.js, MongoDB, and Express.
 The biggest hardship I had to overcome was utilizing cloudinary for the picture upload portion of creating a posting.</p>

   ![ezgif com-gif-maker](https://user-images.githubusercontent.com/77591826/156860173-e7971fe5-53b5-4b9d-b0de-9f9678f4eea0.gif)